arminHadzic/vismod/README.md

 # VisMod
 Vismod is a neural network–powered tool designed to automatically moderate visual content, ensuring image data is appropriate for general audiences.
 Designed for speed and scalability, it helps businesses automate content safety using modern computer vision techniques.

 # How To

+## Install Docker
+[Install Docker](https://docs.docker.com/desktop/), the CLI is the most important part.
+Administrative permissions will be required.

 ## Run Docker

 Choose whether to run with a CPU or GPU.

 ### Use CPU-Only: